top of page

 “A leader must lead.
 Where others see obstacles, he must see opportunities.
 When others see problems, he must see possibilities ...
 Civilization is not built on a negation but on an affirmation- an affirmation of the bright and promising possibilities that the future holds for those who are enterprising enough to pursue them.”
 David J. Vaughan

-Children are vibrational beings and are like sponges who absorb information from their environment.
-It is important for them to be surrounded by positive, nurturing "leaders" (parents, teachers) who practice conscious living.
+Children are vibrational beings, like sponges absorbing information from their environment.
+It is essential for them to be surrounded by positive, nurturing leaders—such as parents and teachers—who practice conscious and intentional living.
+"Conscious living is about acting with intention rather than simply acting just to act."

 Read this beautiful post on conscious living (hope you don't mind me sharing your post, Dena Joan!)